vyshane/grpc-oidc/README.md

   IdTokenInterceptor.getIdTokenContext[AuthenticationContext]()
 ```

-### Alternative Configuration
+#### Alternative Configuration

-You can also construct the interceptor in code:
+You can also configure the interceptor in code:

 ```scala
 val interceptor = IdTokenInterceptor(AuthenticationContext(_),